-- Attend seminars conducted by Rutgers faculty.
+- participate in on-line seminars conducted by Rutgers faculty.

-- Analyze gene sequences from these DNA fragments using the same bioinformatic tools used by practicing scientists worldwide.
+- analyze gene sequences from these DNA fragments using the same bioinformatic tools used by practicing scientists worldwide.

 - submit their vetted DNA sequence analyses for publication on GenBank, the international repository of DNA sequences, that is maintained by the National Center for Biotechnology Education (NCBI).